-Great Lakes geology begins with glaciers.
-They created the landscape of the region.
-First, teach kids about eras.
-Then let them explore the geologic timescale.
-After that, they’ll be ready to take a look at the layers exposed by the glaciers, as well as the evidence revealed.
+Teaching Great Lakes geology?
+Focus on glaciers and the rock layers they uncovered.
+In these activities, kids explore eras and the geologic timescale.
+Then they take a look at the layers of the geosphere exposed by the glaciers, as well as the evidence they revealed.

 Ms. Sneed Teaches About Great Lakes Geology